jonsamwell/flutter_gherkin/README.md

 }
 ```

 This code simple creates a configuration object and calls this library which will then promptly parse your feature files and run the tests.
 The configuration file is important and explained in further detail below.
-However, all that is happening is a `Glob` is provide which specifies the path to one or more feature files, it sets the reporters to the `ProgressReporter` report which prints the result of scenarios and steps to the standard output (console).
+However, all that is happening is a `RegExp` is provide which specifies the path to one or more feature files, it sets the reporters to the `ProgressReporter` report which prints the result of scenarios and steps to the standard output (console).
 The `TestRunSummaryReporter` prints a summary of the run once all tests have been executed.
 Finally it specifies the path to the testable app created above `test_driver/app.dart` .
 This is important as it instructions the library which app to run the tests against.

 Finally to actually run the tests run the below on the command line: